Student Responsibility for Catalog Changes

 Overview of the Conduct Process

-Students should be aware that the student conduct process is quite different from criminal or civil court proceedings.
+The student conduct process provides for informal resolution, conflict resolution or formal resolution options.
 Procedures and rights in the student conduct process are conducted with fairness to all, but do not include the same protections of due process afforded by the courts.
 Due process, as defined within these procedures, assures the student a written notice of a Conduct Code violation(s) and a conference or hearing before an objective decision-maker(s).
+Students should be aware that the student conduct process is quite different from criminal or civil court proceedings.
 No student will be found in violation of College policy without information showing that it is more likely than not that a policy violation occurred and any sanction(s) will be proportionate to the severity of the violation and to the cumulative conduct history of the student.
 Although consistency and fairness to all parties is a priority, procedures and timelines may vary based on the severity and complexity of the case.